maubibl/publicera_html/README.md

 - `jats-APAcit.xsl`: The first XSLT file that transforms the XML data into a temporary citations file.
 - `jats-html.xsl`: The second XSLT file that converts the temporary citations file into the final HTML output.
 - `README.md`: This documentation file.
-- `educare.css`: CSS file to render the HTML
+- `educare.css`: CSS file to render the HTML correctly

 jats-APAcit.xsl, jats-html.xsl and educare.css (jats-preview.css at NCBI) are slightly modified versions of files from https://github.com/ncbi/JATSPreviewStylesheets

 ## How to Run the Script

             #1.
 Ensure you have Saxon installed on your system.
 You can download it from [Saxon website](http://saxon.sourceforge.net/).
             2. Define file structures in process.sh
+            3. Put the XML files you want to transform in the directory defined in XML_DIR
-            2. Open a terminal and navigate to the project director
+            4. Open a terminal and navigate to the project director
-            3. Run the processing script
+            5. Run the processing script

 ## Dependencies